castle-engine/cge-www/README.md

     See scripts/upload_example.sh

   - Only for CGE: On https://sourceforge.net/projects/castle-engine/files/
-    mark new CGE released zp as default download for all OSes.
+    mark new CGE released zip as default download for all OSes.
     This is only for default download on given OS, we suggest here CGE as our "default package".